WCW Power Plant: Use in storyline

 One of the first instances of the WCW Power Plant being mentioned in a wrestling storyline (known as kayfabe) was by wrestler New Jack, who cut a promo in 1995 during an Extreme Championship Wrestling event in which he claimed The Gangstas were not allowed to train at the WCW Power Plant because they were seen as dangerous by other wrestlers.

 On the May 27, 1996 episode of WCW Monday Nitro, Eric Bischoff mentioned on commentary that "Hardwork" Bobby Walker was a trainee from the Power Plant.
 Walker beat Brad Armstrong in four minutes and twenty-six seconds.

 During the October 13, 1997 episode of WCW Monday Nitro, Diamond Dallas Page cut a promo from the Power Plant.

-As part of his gimick at the time, wrestler Lodi would appear in the crowd of WCW events holding signs.
+As part of his gimmick at the time, wrestler Lodi would appear in the crowd of WCW events holding signs.
 On the March 2, 1998 episode of WCW Monday Nitro, Lodi can be seen with a sign that reads, "U Want 2 Wrestle?
 404-351-4959".
 The number was for the WCW Power Plant.

 On the February 5, 2000 episode of WCW WorldWide, announcer Bobby Heenan left the studio desk to go search for the Power Plant.
 After asking unidentified members of the production staff for help, Heenan says, "I need a lot of tight close ups of me.
 It's not important for me to interview or even see anyone from the Power Plant.
 But get all the shots of me."
 Heenan is ultimately unsuccessful in his search as the camera operator locks him within a chain link barricade in the studio warehouse.
 As he's signing off, announcer Tony Schiavone quips, "What a dummy."